After the Wizard

 Is it any good?

-Despite its good intentions and some fine performances -- Peter Mark Richman shines as a blind Southern gentleman, and the Tin Woodman and The Scarecrow are awkward but winning -- the story never quite jells, and the resolution is weak.
+This movie has good intentions and some fine performances -- Peter Mark Richman shines as a blind Southern gentleman, and the Tin Woodman and The Scarecrow are awkward but winning.
+But the story never quite jells, and the resolution is weak.
 It's obvious that AFTER THE WIZARD's budget was very low and that director-writer Hugh Gross, as well as many of the actors, are new to the profession.

 The film lacks both clarity and momentum, and, most importantly, it asks many more questions than it successfully answers.